vincentlee1218/StudentRecord/README.md

 | 20, 50, 50, 53, 80 | Yes | (50 + 53 + 80) / 3.0 = 61.0 |
 | 20, 50, 50, 80 | Yes | (50 + 80) / 2.0 = 65.0 |

-Consider the following incomplete `StudentRecord` vlass declaration.
+Consider the following incomplete `StudentRecord` class declaration.
 Each `StudentRecord` object stores a list of that student's scores and contains methods to compute that student's final average.

 ```
 public class StudentRecord